ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

 * Network Interface: ``enp7s0``
 * Events for network device ``enp7s0`` to be sampled: Bytes transmitted, Bytes received, Packet transmitted, Packets received

-Here is a complete prog.cfg configuration file:
+Here is an example of a complete configuration file, ``rocprofsys.cfg``:

 .. code-block:: shell